Xander Kiriakis

-Xander Kiriakis is a fictional character from Days of Our Lives, an American soap opera on the NBC network.
+Xander Kiriakis is a fictional character from Days of Our Lives, an American soap opera on Peacock.
 The character, created by Gary Tomlin and Christopher Whitesell, is portrayed by Paul Telfer.

-Introduced in 2015 as the nephew of tycoon Victor Kiriakis who grew up in Scotland with his mother, Xander is a member of the Kiriakis family.
+Introduced in 2015 as the nephew of tycoon Victor Kiriakis who grew up in Scotland with his mother Fiona, Xander is a member of the Kiriakis family.
 Telfer's performance has been met with critical acclaim, having garnered him a Daytime Emmy Award nomination for Outstanding Supporting Actor in a Drama Series in 2020.

 Casting

 In 2015, Paul Telfer joined the cast of Days of Our Lives as Xander Cook, the nephew of Victor Kiriakis.
 He made his first on screen appearance on March 24, 2015.
 Before debuting as Xander, he played Victor's henchman, Damon for six episodes, and was hired to be a potential one-week stand-in for James Scott, who played EJ DiMera.

 In April 2019, it was revealed Telfer would return as Xander in a regular capacity; he returned during the final moments of the April 29 episode.